Platform

 Businesses can use technology to track and monitor employee attrition.
 This includes using software such as HR analytics tools or workforce management systems.
 These tools can be used to analyse employee data and identify patterns or trends in employee turnover.
 They can also be used to monitor internal recruitment and retention practices and make adjustments as needed.

 By following these steps, employers can develop an effective strategy for calculating employee attrition and implementing retention strategies for reducing it.
 By understanding the causes of employee attrition and tracking its impact over time, employers can make informed decisions about their recruitment and retention strategies.
+In the Eletive platform you can find the feature Attrition Risk that can anticipate attrition and help HR take preventive actions to reduce employee turnover.
+Address issues leading to dissatisfaction among your employees and take relevant action to increase employee engagement.

 Employee engagement